elliottcoops/C-NN-From-Scratch/README.md

 # C-NN-FromScratch
-This repository contains a C program from scratch that trains a neural network using backpropagation on the MNIST dataset.
+This repository contains a C program from scratch that trains a neural network on the MNIST dataset.
 It implements forward and backward propagation, weight updates, and evaluates performance with a confusion matrix, mean squared error (MSE) loss, and accuracy metrics.

 After running the program, it creates a log folder (if not already present).
 This folder logs CPU time, epoch-wise loss, and visualisations comparing actual and predicted values for easy interpretation.